symoon94/crawler-tutorial-scrapy/README.md

 # crawler-tutorial

-These crawlers for scraping a [quote site](http://quotes.toscrape.com/) and a site of the [CoreTech](http://coretech21c.co.kr/) company.
+These crawlers are for scraping a [quote site](http://quotes.toscrape.com/) and a site of the [CoreTech](http://coretech21c.co.kr/) company.

 ## Installation